Marcia Linn Explained

 Doctoral Advisor:Lee Cronbach

-Marcia C. Linn (née Cyrog) is an American professor of development and cognition.
-Linn specializes in education in mathematics, science, and technology in the Graduate School of Education at the University of California, Berkeley.
+Marcia C. Linn (née Cyrog) is an American professor specializing in personal development and cognitive processes.
+Linn specializes in education in mathematics, science, and technology at the Graduate School of Education at the University of California, Berkeley.

 Family

 Linn was born in Milwaukee, Wisconsin, to Frances and George Cyrog.
-Frances became the principal of Sorenson School in Whittier, California.
+Frances was the principal of Sorenson School in Whittier, California.
 George was a supervisor in the postal service as well as a rockhound who founded the Whittier Gem and Mineral Society.
-Marcia's interest in science stems from her father, George, who believed everyone could learn about science and engineering to be implemented in his hobby of collecting rocks and minerals, and her mother, Frances, who developed a philosophy for individualized reading instruction starting when she taught elementary school and continuing as she became an elementary school principal.[1]
+Marcia claims her interest in science stems from her parents.
+Her father, George, believed everyone could learn about science and engineering.
+He effectuated this belief in his own life through his hobby of collecting rocks and minerals.
+Her mother, Frances, developed a philosophy for individualized reading instruction starting when she taught elementary school and continuing as she became an elementary school principal.[1]

 Education